8 secrets to Southwest Airlines: Only pros know them all

 So how do you get it?
 Well, you could complete 100 one-way flights in a calendar year.
 That’s a ton of flying, and not within the realm of possibility for most of us.

 You could also earn 125,000 qualifying Southwest points within a calendar year.
 That sounds like a lot (and it is), but it’s child’s play considering that points earned from spending on a Southwest credit card, including the welcome bonuses that you earn when opening a card, count towards this number.
-Currently, ALL Southwest personal cards come earns 40,000 points after you spend $1,000 on purchases in the first three months of account opening.
+Currently, ALL Southwest personal cards come earns up to 100,000 Rapid Rewards points after spending $12,000 on purchases in the first year of account opening.
+Earn 50,000 points after you spend $2,000 in the first three months from account opening and 50,000 after you spend $12,000 in the first 12 months from account opening.

 - Southwest Rapid Rewards® Priority Credit Card